 The main rock type in the region is a heterogeneous rock called Vaasa granite.
 It has formed from mica gneisses through melting to various degrees and re-crystallization.
 Eastern and southern parts of the Vaasa granite complex form part of the Evijärvi schist belt where the dominant rock types are psammitic and pelitic metasediments.
 Chemical compositions indicate that the Vaasa granite has evolved from Evijärvi-type metagreywackes almost isochemically.
 In the Lapua−Alahärmä region, the main granite rock type is unoriented and its appearance is similar to intrusive rock.
 Garnet and quartz aggregates are common and locally there is also orthopyroxene.

-Lapua is part of the Evijärvi schist belt, which consists of migmatitic metasedimentary rocks.
+Lapua is part of the Evijärvi schist belt, which consists of migmatitic metasedimentary rocks (Figure 3).
 They are mainly psammitic and pelitic mica gneisses with graphite-sulphide interbeds.
 Micagneiss, metacherts, graphite-sulphide schists and banded metavolcanic rocks dominate in the area and its surroundings.
 The schist belt also contains several small tonalitic and granitic intrusions and minor volcanic-sedimentary interbeds.

 The metamorphic grade in the schist area is mainly at amphibolite facies, though in the region it has in places increased to granulite facies.
 Vaasa granite has developed from sedimentary rocks by gradual melting under PT conditions varying between amphibolite and granulite facies.